 NH Workers' Comp Specialists

-In New Hampshire, rates on Workers' Compensation Insurance are 18 percent cheaper than the national average.
+In New Hampshire, rates on workers' compensation insurance are about 9 percent higher than the national average.
 These rates have risen nearly 10 percent since 2018.
-Don't pay too much for your coverage.
-Now is the time to make sure you are getting the best value on your Workers' Comp Policy.
+Don't pay too much for your work comp coverage.
+Now is a great time to make sure you are getting the best price on your Workers' Comp Policy.

 NH Class Codes